palivoda/esper/README.md

 | tictac() | Timer that is actived only when device is online and ready.
 Intended to sensor readigns. |

 # Development environment
-* Source code projects are setup in community edition [Platformio for Atom].
+* Source code projects are setup in [Platformio for Atom] community edition.
 All steps below assume this environment folders structure.
 ## Creating application with Esper:
-* Git clone in to directory TODO:[Esper application template]
+* Git clone in to local directory TODO:[Esper application template]
 * Open [platformio.ini] file and setup your board configuration.
 * Connect your ESP chip to USB port and Run build.
 For ESP-01 it takes 10 seconds to start AP.
 * Connect to 'ESPER device' AP and open URL "esper.iot" to setup WiFi and MQTT settings.